gohypergiant/hyperdrive/hyper/README.md

 Note: To use a local Firefly server for training, it is necessary to create the notebook server instance and execute the traning session from within the same git project.

+# Hyperpack

+A hyperpackage is a zipped file structure that contains serialized trained models and